Annapolis Labiaplasty at Sandel Duggal Plastic Surgery

 Cold packs and anti-inflammatory pain medication will help you manage swelling and discomfort for the first few days following surgery.
-You’ll be able to resume light activity one or two days after surgery, but can expect to have some bruising and swelling for another week or two.
+Then, you can resume light activity one or two days after surgery.
+Still, you can expect to have some bruising and swelling for another week or two.
 Some residual swelling may last for up to six months.

 Most patients take a week off from work.
-After four to six weeks, you can resume wearing tampons, exercising more strenuously, and having intercourse.
+Then, after four to six weeks, you can resume wearing tampons, exercising more strenuously, and having intercourse.

 Dr. Duggal will schedule follow-up visits with you to ensure you are healing well.

-Good candidates for labiaplasty, as with all plastic surgery procedures, are in good health, do not smoke (or are able to quit smoking for three weeks before and three weeks after the procedure), and have realistic expectations for what the surgery can do.
-In your consultation with Dr. Duggal, she can explain whether the procedure will address your specific concerns.
+As with all plastic surgery procedures, well-qualified labiaplasty patients are in good overall health, do not smoke or are willing to quit, and have realistic expectations.
+During your consultation with Dr. Duggal, she can explain whether the procedure will address your specific concerns.

-The risks associated with labiaplasty include those of most surgical procedures, which include bleeding, infection, and wound healing complications.
-Those risks are low, and you can minimize them by carefully following post-operative instructions.
+The risks associated with labiaplasty include those of most surgical procedures, including bleeding, infection, and wound healing complications.
+However, these are minor, and you can minimize them by carefully following post-operative instructions.
 Dr. Duggal will talk more with you regarding your specific risks from surgery during your consultation.